vss2sn/path_planning/README.md

 #### Algorithms: ####
 1. Dijkstra's algorithm for grid based search.
 2. AStar (A*) algorithm for grid based search.
-3. RRT algorithm for grid based search.
+3. Lifelong Planning AStar (LPA*) algorithm for grid based search.
-4. RRTStar (RRT*) algorithm for grid based search.
+4. DStarLite (D* Lite) algorithm for grid based search.
-5. DStarLite (D* Lite) algorithm for grid based search.
+5. RRT algorithm for grid based search.
+6. RRTStar (RRT*) algorithm for grid based search.

 <a name="instructions"></a>
 #### To build and run: ####